Jezidmar/HumanActionRecognition/README.md

 This repo aims to replicate following methodology:
 ![Methodology](methodology.png)
-Here, I bring non official implementation of algorithm based on paper # inventions-04-00009-v2.pdf.
+Here, I bring non official implementation of algorithm based on paper [Link to inventions-04-00009-v2.pdf](inventions-04-00009-v2.pdf)
+.
 Coding is done in MATLAB and the comments are mostly on Croatian language.
 #TODO Translation

 Summary: